strowger/hm/README.md

 Gathers data from 1-wire devices using owfs and logs to logfiles and RRDs.
 Designed to be run from cron - relies on the owfs owserver instance having been started.

+graph.pl
+Create graphs using the data stored in RRDs.
+Should be driven by a config file, but isn't.